Bahuara, Dildarnagar

 Bahuara is a village in Kamsaar in the Indian state of Uttar Pradesh.
-Bahuara is a small village with a population of almost 5000.
+Bahuara is a village with a population of almost 5000.
 It is surrounded by others Kamsar villages.
 Bahuara is well connected with the town of Dildarnagar which is hardly 2-3 kilometres away from the village.

 People of Bahuara are scattered throughout the world.
 Ancestrally, the people of bahuara have been a land-owning (Zamindar) community divided into two colonies Westside & Eastside.
 Neighbouring villages are Rakhsaha, Dildarnagar, and others.

 History

 Bahuwara village was founded by Zamindar Naseer khan in 1590 AD, who was a grand son of Narhar khan founder of Dildarnagar kamsar.
 Naseer Khan had two sons who established West side and East Side in the village.
 Later their family established some hamlets and Muhallahs in and near the village.
 When Naseer Khan established the village he also build a Eid Gah in the village in 1600.
 Later his descendants made one more Eid Gah in the village known as Qasmi Eid gah.
 Know the Eid Gah made by Zamindar Naseer Khan is known as Purana Eid Gah.